 Rashness has the vigor of the Anglo-Saxon, temerity the selectness and dignity of the Latin.
 Temerity implies personal danger, physical or other ....
 Rashness is broader in this respect.
 Rashness goes by the feelings without the judgment ; temerity rather disregards the judgment.
 Temerity refers rather to the disposition, rashness to the conduct.
 [Century Dictionary]

-"eruption of small red spots on skin," 1709, perhaps from French rache "a sore" (Old French rasche "rash, scurf"), from Vulgar Latin *rasicare "to scrape" (also source of Old Provençal rascar, Spanish rascar "to scrape, scratch," Italian raschina "itch"), from Latin rasus "scraped," past participle of radere "to scrape" (possibly from an extended form of PIE root *red- "to scrape, scratch, gnaw").
+"eruption of small red spots on skin," 1709, perhaps from French rache "a sore" (Old French rasche "rash, scurf"), from Vulgar Latin *rasicare "to scrape" (also source of Old Provençal rascar, Spanish rascar "to scrape, scratch," Italian raschina "itch"), a variant of classical Latin rasitare, from Latin rasus "scraped," past participle of radere "to scrape" (see raze (v.)).
 The connecting notion would be of itching.
-Figurative sense of "any sudden outbreak or proliferation" first recorded 1820.
+The figurative sense of "any sudden outbreak or proliferation" is recorded by 1820.